-Learning Outcome: Micro 3: Discuss different types of market systems and the gains that can be
+Learning Outcome: Micro 3: Discuss different types of market systems and the gains that can be made from trade

-42) Refer to Table 2.11.
+- 42) Refer to Table 2.11.
 What is Jack's opportunity cost of mowing a lawn?

+- A) half a garden cultivated

+- B) two lawns mowed

+- C) two-thirds of a garden cultivated

+- D) one and a half lawns mowed

-Learning Outcome: Micro 20: Apply the concepts of opportunity cost, marginal analysis, and
+Learning Outcome: Micro 20: Apply the concepts of opportunity cost, marginal analysis, and present value to make

-43) Refer to Table 2.11.
+- 43) Refer to Table 2.11.
 What is Jack's opportunity cost of cultivating a garden?

+- A) half a garden cultivated

+- B) two lawns mowed

+- C) two-thirds of a garden cultivated

+- D) one and a half lawns mowed

-Learning Outcome: Micro 20: Apply the concepts of opportunity cost, marginal analysis, and
+Learning Outcome: Micro 20: Apply the concepts of opportunity cost, marginal analysis, and present value to make

-44) Refer to Table 2.11.
+- 44) Refer to Table 2.11.
 What is George's opportunity cost of mowing a lawn?

+- A) half a garden cultivated

+- B) two lawns mowed

+- C) two-thirds of a garden cultivated

+- D) one and a half lawns mowed

-Learning Outcome: Micro 20: Apply the concepts of opportunity cost, marginal analysis, and
+Learning Outcome: Micro 20: Apply the concepts of opportunity cost, marginal analysis, and present value to make

-AACSB: Analytic Skills Special Feature: None 45) Refer to Table 2.11.
+- 45) Refer to Table 2.11.
 What is George's opportunity cost of cultivating a garden?

+- A) half a garden cultivated

+- B) two lawns mowed

+- C) two-thirds of a garden cultivated

+- D) one and a half lawns mowed

-Learning Outcome: Micro 20: Apply the concepts of opportunity cost, marginal analysis, and
+Learning Outcome: Micro 20: Apply the concepts of opportunity cost, marginal analysis, and present value to make

-46) Refer to Table 2.11.
-Which of the following statements is true?

-- A) Jack has a comparative advantage in both tasks. - B) George has a comparative advantage in both tasks. - C) Jack has a comparative advantage in lawn moving and George in garden cultivating. - D) Jack has a comparative advantage in garden cultivating and George in lawn mowing.
+- 46) Refer to Table 2.11.
+Which of the following statements is true? - A) Jack has a comparative advantage in both tasks. - B) George has a comparative advantage in both tasks. - C) Jack has a comparative advantage in lawn mowing and George in garden cultivating. - D) Jack has a comparative advantage in garden cultivating and George in lawn mowing.

-Learning Outcome: Micro 3: Discuss different types of market systems and the gains that can be
+Learning Outcome: Micro 3: Discuss different types of market systems and the gains that can be made from trade